The Island of Le Vignole

-A sparsely populated island just 1km northeast of Venice; the islands of Le Vignole is mostly agricultural in nature; but also a military site.
+A sparsely populated island just 1km northeast of Venice; the Island of Le Vignole is mostly agricultural in nature; but also a military site.

-It is a world away in character from the main city, yet close-by and rarely visited by tourists.
-It lies between the islands of La Certosa, immediately to the west and Sant’ Erasmo, just to the south.
+Distinct in character from the main city yet nearby, it remains seldom visited by tourists.
+It is situated between the islands of La Certosa to the west and Sant’ Erasmo to the south.

-Vignole, is actually made up of two distinct islands, which are connected by bridge over the dividing canal.
-The eastern part of the island is a military zone, housing barracks of the Lagunari regiment.
-A bridge connects this sector to the close-by Sant’Andrea Island, home to the historic fort; that guarded the main entrance to the lagoon from the Adriatic Sea.
+Vignole consists of two separate islands linked by a bridge over a canal.
+The eastern section serves as a military zone with barracks for the Lagunari regiment.
+Additionally, a bridge connects this part to the nearby Sant’Andrea Island, which hosts the historic fort that once protected the lagoon’s main entrance from the Adriatic Sea.

 The Line 13 vaporetto from Fondamenta Nuove on the norther Venice coast, stops at Le Vignole and then on to Sant’Erasmo.
 It runs approximately every hour, although occasional services may stop by request only at Le Vignole (information is displayed on current timetables).